 3. Don’t feel offended

-While it is okay to feel bad about what he said to you when he was angry, it is important to know that he did not mean it and try not to get offended by that.
-Remember, he is cranky – complaining and cribbing over something.
-Saying hurtful things in a relationship surely harms it, but it will be sometime before he can actually weigh out what he is saying.
+While it is okay to feel bad about what he said to you when he was angry, it is important to remind yourself that he possibly did not mean it and try not to get offended by it .
+Remember, he is cranky, and may use complaining and cribbing as a way to release the pent up of negative emotions.
+Saying hurtful things in a relationship surely harms it but it will be some time before he can actually weigh out what he is saying.

 It could be also that he has seen his father behaving like that with his mother and he has imbibed that grumpy husband trait.
 Your husband is moody and distant simply because he has seen his father like that and feels that’s the right way to be.
 Probe him a little and you can get to the bottom of this.

 Related Reading: 11 Ways To Improve Communication In Relationships